quantumech3/XSB-JS-Interface/README.md

     console.log(output)
 }

-// Tell XSB Interpreter to calculuate and return the values of X and Y
+// Tell XSB Interpreter to calculate and return the values of X and Y
 // XSB.execute() is a high-level method that executes a command and returns the results as a string[]
 // A query 'member(X, [0, 1]), member(Y, [2, 3]).' made using XSB.execute() would return the following elements:
 // ["0, 2", "0, 3", "1, 2", "1, 3"]